 Canopy is a network the brings together creative expertise, thought leadership, operational experience and diverse perspectives.
-As an organisation, Canopy is run by two co-directors, Jake & Hannah.

 I was lucky enough to be born and grow up in London, and after 15 years away living in Yorkshire, Nairobi, Cape Town, Jinja, Kathmandu and Rajshahi I have come back.